 The fast-growing state of Gujarat has not only emerged as the prominent industrialized state in India but has also kept intact the rich culture and tradition of its ancient roots.
 Ever since the time of Harappan civilization to the contemporary multicultural religious faith systems, Gujarat has evolved consistently embracing diverse religions.
 Gujarat is home to many religions -Hinduism, Jainism, and Buddhism being in the majority.

 Pateliya being the wealthiest tribe of Gujarat have rich traditions and they have made their abode in the districts of Ahmedabad, Surat, and Kheda.
-The unique festival Gol Gadhedo is observed by tribes to select their consort, and much intriguing war and love stories are associated with these tribal settlements in Gujarat.
-The tribal folks of Gujarat are religious minded and have faith in objects like stones, places, and creatures whilst they primarily depend on agriculture, fishing, hunting and making handicrafts to sustain their living.
+The unique festival Gol Gadhedo is observed by tribes to select their consort, and many intriguing wars and love stories are associated with these tribal settlements in Gujarat.
+The tribal folks of Gujarat are religious-minded and have faith in objects like stones, places, and creatures whilst they primarily depend on agriculture, fishing, hunting, and making handicrafts to sustain their living.

 Every state in India has its own trademarked menu and Gujarat has many signature dishes that are mildly sweet and absolutely delectable on the palate.
 Kadhi is a common dish in India, however, Kadhi in Gujarat is distinctive as this traditional dish is white in color and sweet in taste.
-Having its own version of kachori, Lilva Kachoris are stuffed with pigeon peas that make it different and healthier.
-One of the favourite dishes of Gujrati households is sev tameta nu shaak that is made from tomatoes and sev and is a blend of sweet, tangy, and spicy flavours with a little crunch of sev.
+Having its own version of kachori, Lilva Kachoris is stuffed with pigeon peas that make it different and healthier.
+One of the favorite dishes of Gujrati households is Sev Tameta Nu Shaak that is made from tomatoes and Sev and is a blend of sweet, tangy, and spicy flavors with a little crunch of Sev.
 Mohanthal is a soft fudge-like sweet which is the signature dish of Gujarat.

 A flavourful fast food dish, Dabeli would leave you drooling.
 Doodh Pak is a traditional Gujarati sweet dish that is similar to kheer yet with a distinct taste.
 Gujarat has a rich history and some dishes from the past have amazing food stories.
-One such dish is Ghari, rich in nutrition, this dish was invented by the cooks of Tatya Tope with a thought of feeding freedom fighters with a dish that can provide them extra strength.
+One such dish is Ghari, rich in nutrition, this dish was invented by the cooks of Tatya Tope with the thought of feeding freedom fighters with a dish that can provide them extra strength.
 Handvo is a traditional savory that is prepared on charcoal.
-Apart from these, Gujarat is famous for Khakra, fafda, thepla, dhokla, khandvi, muthiya, ghugra, gathiya which are some of the all-time favorite munching bites.
+Apart from these, Gujarat is famous for Khakra, Fafda, Thepla, dhokla, khandvi, Muthiya, Ghugra, Gathiya which are some of the all-time favorite munching bites.